slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

 What’s the difference between luck and chance?
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.

-HOWEVER positive results don't imply good planning.
+However positive results don't imply good planning.

 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*

 <!--
-> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban 2010*
+> *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban*

-Unless you’re winning, life will seem hideously unfair to you.
+- Unless you’re winning, life will seem hideously unfair to you.

-science of patterns.

 You create your luck by being healthy and not regretting the past or being anxious about the future.
 The best things in life are born from coincidence.
-I am a firm believer in this. surprises only happen when they didnt repaeat on ones lifetime -->
+- surprises only happen when they didnt repaeat on ones lifetime
+- science of patterns.
+-->